xpepper/poker-hands-kata/README.md

 ### TODO

+* idea to avoid having many boilerplate equals / hashcode / ... : have a list of cards on the `Rank` superclass?

+* Add test on the missing ranks on `HandTest`

-* Add the information about the point as part of the Rank
+* Add the information about the point as part of the `Rank`

-* GameResultFormatter should format the point message from the winner's highest card
+* `GameResultFormatter` should format the point message from the winner's highest card
     - be able to format the point even with figures like 'A', 'K', ... ?

 * From simply telling which hand is higher than another to showing the actual winning rank